Golfo Dulce, Costa Rica

 Province of Puntarenas

-Golfo Dulce Travel Guide
+Golfo Dulce Costa Rica

-Golfo Dulce is located at the south of the Province of Puntarenas, between the Osa Peninsula and Costa Rica's southern Pacific coastline.
+Golfo Dulce is located south of Puntarenas on the Osa Peninsula.
 The area contains 50% of the flora and fauna of the country and hugs pristine beaches, rivers and a tall evergreen forest, which is protected as the Golfo Dulce Forest Reserve.
-As one of the wettest places on Earth, with over 200 inches of rainfall a year, the Golfo Dulce Forest Reserve is known for its biodiversity.
+It's wetlands are a sanctuary for the scalloped hammerhead shark, creating 4,000 hectares of ‘no-take’ zone: the first shark sanctuary in Costa Rica.

 Things to do in Golfo Dulce